Understanding a common Problem with Search Engine Marketing

 • Chomp SMS

-You can also subscribe to pay as you go plans with a minimal monthly fee.
+You can also subscribe to pay as you go plans with a minimal monthly fee too.
 It’s routine to see a small business to spend $300 – $750 a month on this.
 However, if done right, it is usually worth it.
-For instance, if you are a restaurant and send out a text for a happy hour promotion the same day, you can typically do quite well.
+For instance, if you are a restaurant & send out a text for a happy hour promotion the same day, you can typically do quite well.

 3. Reputation Management

 Your online reputation is critical to maintain!
-This mainly has to do with reviews at certain websites, such as:
+This mainly has to do with reviews at certain sites, such as:

 • Google (which has its own star ratings in local search)

-• Specialized review sites like Realtor.com, Trip Advisor, etc, depending on your business niche
+• Specialized review websites like Realtor.com, Trip Advisor, etc, depending on your business niche

-This is all about getting reviews and maintaining good ratings for your business.
+This is all about getting reviews & maintaining good ratings for your business.

 What are the goals?

-You want to ensure you claim your listings on all platforms and to identify yourself as the business owner for your listings on Yelp, Google, Foursquare, etc, as well as any prominent specialty review websites in your niche.
+You want to ensure you claim your listings on all platforms & to identify yourself as the business owner for your listings on Yelp, Google, Foursquare, etc, as well as any prominent specialty review sites in your niche.

 You also want to: